 Recommendation: There’s one easy way to expose the fraud: DO NOT fill in any “blanks” for the scammer.
 For example:

 “No, I don’t.
 Who is this?”

 “Really?
 Which one?”

-Most likely, the next sound you hear will be a click, followed
+Most likely, the next sound you hear will be a click, followed by a dial tone.